Let 'Em Eat Cake (Arrested Development): Plot

 Because of the low-carb diet fad, which all the Bluths are on, the banana stand has been struggling, while the model home is falling apart because of shoddy workmanship.
-Lindsay (Portia de Rossi) comes to Michael (Jason Bateman) for money to start a new bead business, and Gob (Will Arnett) hears Lindsay say "bee" business and vows to start his own.
-Michael reluctantly agrees to help her out, but Kitty Sanchez (Judy Greer) calls and threatens to bring the company down unless they meet her demands.
+Lindsay comes to Michael for money to start a new bead business.
+Gob hears Lindsay say "bee" business and vows to start his own.
+Michael reluctantly agrees to help her out.
+Kitty Sanchez calls and threatens to bring the company down unless they meet her demands.
 George Sr. tells Michael to give Kitty whatever she wants but avoid finding out what she knows so Michael can pass his upcoming polygraph test.
-Buster (Tony Hale) and Annyong (Justin Lee) bet with each other to see who can get a girlfriend first.
-At the banana stand, George Michael (Michael Cera) makes a new friend, Ann (Alessandra Torresani), to Maeby (Alia Shawkat)'s disgust.
+Buster and Annyong bet with each other to see who can get a girlfriend first.
+At the banana stand, George Michael makes a new friend, Ann, to Maeby's disgust.

 Michael meets with Kitty, who demands control of the Bluth Company and tells him that George Sr. built houses overseas without paying taxes.
 Michael decides that paying the back taxes is easier than dealing with Kitty and returns home just as George Michael is leaving to meet Ann.
-In the kitchen, Lindsay and Tobias (David Cross) excitedly announce that The Man Inside Me, a book Tobias had written years earlier, has suddenly brought in an influx of money, so Lindsay abandons her bead business.
+In the kitchen, Lindsay and Tobias excitedly announce that The Man Inside Me, a book Tobias had written years earlier, has suddenly brought in an influx of money, so Lindsay abandons her bead business.
 Michael realizes that the model homes are identical to the American-made homes built in Iraq on the news.
 Kitty and Gob scheme to take over the Bluth Company, while Lucille claims no knowledge about the Iraqi deal.
-Tobias does a book reading; Lindsay arrives, sees the book is popular with a gay clientele, and realizes that Tobias is still as oblivious as ever.
+Tobias does a book reading; Lindsay arrives and sees the book is popular with a gay clientele.

-Michael argues with his father at the prison when he realizes his mother knew about the Iraqi deal and quits the company, and Kitty moves on to Buster.
-With Michael gone, George Sr. volunteers to take the polygraph and suffers a heart attack just as the test gets underway, with everyone but Michael gathering at the hospital.
+Michael argues with his father at the prison when he realizes his mother knew about the Iraqi deal and quits the company.
+Kitty moves on to Buster.
+With Michael gone, George Sr. volunteers to take the polygraph and suffers a heart attack as the test gets underway.
+Everyone but Michael gathers at the hospital.
 At the model home, Michael plans to leave town with his son, but George Michael says he wants to stay for the family's sake.
-They get the belated call from the hospital, where Maeby kisses Annyong to make George Michael jealous but George Michael doesn't see.
-Michael announces that he will never leave the family, and a doctor (Ian Roberts) tells the family they have "lost" George Sr. Shocked, the family goes in to see the body and discovers an empty bed, realizing George Sr. has escaped.
+Maeby kisses Annyong to make George Michael jealous, but George Michael does not see.
+Michael announces that he will never leave the family, and a doctor tells the family they have "lost" George Sr. Shocked, the family goes in to see the body and discovers an empty bed, realizing George Sr. has escaped.
 Michael reverses course again and tells George Michael they are leaving.

-On the next Arrested Development...

-The family comes to terms with George Sr.'s disappearances while carb-loading, Annyong suggests to Maeby that they should kiss again, and Kitty helps George Sr. escape.
+The family comes to terms with George Sr.'s disappearances while carb-loading.